totten/bknix/README.md

 * PHP enables `xdebug`, which listens on port 9001.
 * PHP is serviced by `php-fpm`, which listens on TCP port 9009.

-Some of these policies/opinions can be changed, as described below ("Alternate installation for custom policies")
+Some of these policies/opinions can be changed, as described below ("Extended installation")

 ## Tips